-“I just want you to be happy … I’m going to make you happy.”
-People often meddle in each other’s lives with the excuse that they are concerned about their happiness.
+“I just want you to be happy … Your happiness is my main concern.”
+People often meddle in each other’s lives with the excuse that they are concerned about their state of positive being.
 I think that a person’s happiness is not anybody else’s business but their own.
 Happiness means different things to different people.
 It is a personal, idealist concept that cannot be defined in definite terms.
 So how can you guarantee someone else’s happiness when maybe you don’t know what being happy is for that person.
-Therefore, I think that everyone is responsible for their own happiness and needn‘t be anybody else‘s concern.
+Therefore, I think that everyone is responsible for their own happiness and needn‘t be anybody else‘s affair.

 Happiness for me is self-contentment, which I can honestly say that I have.
 I am happy when I am providing pleasure for another person, either through my art or by way of personal interaction.
+I am happy when I am indulging in my various hobbies and personal activities, like reading, writing, stimulating my mind with puzzles, games and endless music projects.
 Whereas I feel happy to be single and living alone, some people hate to be alone and think that happiness is synonymous with marriage or mere cohabitation.
 Many women declare that their wedding day or the birth of their first child was the happiest day of their life, for instance.
 If that is what I have to look forward to, to achieve true happiness, then I guess I’m doomed, since I don’t expect ever to experience either of those events.

 I can’t determine my life’s happiest day until my life is over, then I can reflect.
 I don’t think that my happiest day has occurred yet.
 I have had many good times throughout my life, but I can’t discern which has been the absolute happiest.
 I am always expecting one good experience in my life to be topped by another.
 If one has already experienced the happiest day of their life, then everything else must be downhill from there.
 That doesn’t leave much to look forward to, does it?
 I don’t think that one’s overall happiness can be determined by single, isolated events anyway.
 It is an ongoing state of being.